 Recent California state orders and national legislation have declared that testing for the coronavirus should be at no cost to the patient (and all testing at sites sponsored by Santa Clara County is free).
 Likewise, there should be no cost to get vaccinated for SARS-CoV-2.

 Undocumented workers may qualify for Paid Family Leave in some circumstances, or for other relief funds.
 Legal Aid at Work has compiled a resource list for undocumented people during this pandemic.
 For more information and assistance, you can call (415) 864-8208 or (866)864-8208 (toll-free).

 Isolating at home makes it hard to shop for food; so does being out of work.
 Here are some resources for individuals, families, seniors, kids - and even pets.

 Meals on Wheels service to homebound seniors is expanding.
 A senior, their family member, or a caregiver can apply by calling 1-800-505-3367.
 More information and online applications in multiple languages on their website.
 They are not the only senior meal resource during this crisis - the interactive map links to other county resources for seniors, too.

-There are some organizations helping out with food for our pets, too.
+Some organizations help out with food for our pets, too.
 Elders who qualify for the Senior Nutrition Program or Meals on Wheels can also receive food for their furry companions; and some animal rescue organizations offer pet food support as well.